Hrovatin/Hrovatin.github.io/_posts/2026-07-07-clinical_trials.md

 <summary><u>Why is computational clinical trial modeling not a more popular research topic?</u></summary>
 <div style="border:1px solid #535353;border-radius: 7px;padding: 10px;margin: 5px;">

 Data scarcity often gets the blame, but there are deeper reasons the trial space has not caught on with the ML community.
 Simon suggested long timescales are a key limitation - researchers prefer quick tests over waiting years for trial results.
 On top of that, Raul noted that it is harder to publish research results related to clinical trials because the publishing of associated information is under strict supervision.
-Trial sponsors (i.e., pharmaceutical companies) must namely ensure that shared information meets ethical standards and does not spread misinformation about the therapy, which could confuse stakeholders (e.g., doctors and patients).
+Trial sponsors must namely ensure that shared information meets ethical standards and does not spread misinformation about the therapy, which could confuse stakeholders (e.g., doctors and patients).
+Despite these barriers, a handful of companies have built modeling approaches designed to work within these constraints.

 </div>
 </details>